NadiDami/CrowdHailer.github.io/_drafts/ddd/form-objects.md

 ### Conclusion

 Form objects are so called because they handle form input.
-Coercing raw data to domain constructs as soon as possible if worthwhile for all input regardless of source.
-In other contexts they have different names.
-For example in hexagonal architecture they are adapters and in clean architecture interface adapters.
+Coercing raw data to domain constructs as soon as possible is worthwhile for all input regardless of source.
+In other contexts, they have different names.
+For example in hexagonal architecture they are adapters and in clean architecture, interface adapters.

-It can often be difficult working with form objects, they are at the point where your code and the outside world meet.
+It can often be difficult working with form objects.
+They are at the point where your code and the outside world meet.
 Well constructed they can improve your experience working in most of the rest of your codebase.

 *Are you protecting your code with form objects?
 If so, let me know it is going and what you think of them.*